Why You Need to Set Supports in Resin 3D Printing•

 Resource link: https://www.instagram.com/theprintinggoeseveron/

 When printing a model, supports are important, well, because you need something to provide stability to your 3D prints as it is getting printed out — especially if your models have overhanging and bridges.
-As your 3D model is hanging in the air as the 3D printer operates, you need supports to anchor your model to the build plate.
+As your 3D model is hanging in the air as the 3D printer operates, you need supports to anchor your model to the building plate.
 If the model doesn't have any supports, it may also fall off due to gravity.

-Setting supports is extremely important as this ensures that your models adhere to the build plate and does not fall into the resin vat easily.
+Setting supports is extremely important as this ensures that your models adhere to the building plate and does not fall into the resin vat easily.
 Only the tip of these support structures typically touches the model.

 You can adjust the thickness or thinness of the supports by using slicer software such as CHITUBOX or just add a few more supports for extra grip and stability to ensure that you have a higher chance of success while printing out your 3D models.
+To learn more about what the different support settings on CHITUBOX mean, please click here.

 Thick Supports VS Thin Supports